My worm bins are full of fruit flies. What should I do?

 Steam coming from any bin is not a good sign.
 Sure we humans like the occasional dip in the hot tub, or lounge in a sauna, but Red Wigglers prefer their moderately cool and moist environment.

 I have found that my Super Composting Red Wiggler egg/cocoons have withstood both cold and warm temperatures – however, even with Super Composting powers, Red Wigglers will not survive when exposed to prolonged spans of extreme temperatures – especially heat.
 Interestingly enough, last winter a friend of mine had her Wonder Worman worm bin freeze solid (Not recommended).
 When Spring came and the bedding thawed, she had worms!
 Her Red Wiggler eggs/cocoons went into a dormant state and the warmer temperatures provided the ideal environment for them to hatch.
-It takes approximately 30 days for the worms to emerge from the cocoons.
+It takes approximately 30 days for the worms to emerge from the cocoons, but still will be very useful to use for gardening, so we can take care of our plants and trees, also for tree trimming we also use services we can find at the GTC website that are experts on this.

 I need to harvest my castings.
 What happens if I get some worms in my flower beds?